The Neotech Story

 2015.
 The iPie work flow management system developed by Neotech received a certificate of compliance with the unified ISO 17100:2015 European Quality Standard.
 The ISO 17100:2015 standard regulates the entire process of providing translation services in detail, from translators’ qualifications to a documented quality assurance system, and also interprets the requirements for a number of related services provided by translation companies.

-Our dreams were different.
-They changed along with us.
+Our dreams were diverse.
+They evolved along with us.